dmytrohyzhko/bluenews-chrome-plugin/README.md

 If you want to edit / disable this (and it could be a good idea to do so for production ships) then comment out the `commands` section on `src/manifest.ts`, or remove the `Chrome.commands` mentions from `src/scripts/service-worker/service-worker.ts` More here. [https://developer.chrome.com/docs/extensions/reference/commands/](https://developer.chrome.com/docs/extensions/reference/commands/)

 Using `npm run build` with the watcher, and the Quick Reload Shortcut, you can get pretty close to a seamless hot-reloading experience, though its not perfect.
 Any ideas to make this more fluid are welcome!

-## Need help?

-Follow me on [twitter.com/dougiesilkstone](https://twitter.com/dougiesilkstone) and drop me a message, and please do submit a PR to help improve!
-I'll be running a week long hackathon to build and launch an extension project from start to finish, so if you're interested in joining, follow for more info.

-I'm here to help.
-It's what I enjoy the most (aside from shipping products, obviously).
-Reach out, always.